Fire on oil tankers at South Korean port injures ten

 Any impact on the terminal’s output or the surrounding environment appears minimal for now as the ships were at the port for repair, he added.

-The Coast Guard is investigating the cause of the incident and police have blocked traffic in the area in case of a further blast, officials said.
+The Coast Guard is investigating the cause of the incident, officials said.

+Stolt Tankers, a unit of Oslo-listed Stolt-Nielsen which owns the first ship, expressed concern about the incident.

+“The safety of all people on site and the protection of the environment is paramount to the company’s operations,” it said in a statement.

+Norway’s Odfjell, which owns the other vessel, Bow Dalian, said the ship had been towed to safety and its crew accounted for.

+“One of our crew members is undergoing treatment for light injuries stemming from the fire,” Odfjell spokeswoman Anngun Dybsland said.

-Reporting by Hyonhee Shin; editing by Christian Schmollinger and Clelia Oziel
+Reporting by Hyonhee Shin in Seoul and Terje Solsvik in Oslo; editing by Christian Schmollinger and Clelia Oziel